Competition-Aware CPC Forecasting with Near-Market Coverage: Conclusion

 Several limitations remain.
 The analysis is based on a single vertical with a relatively concentrated competitive landscape, so generalization to broader or less concentrated paid-search categories remains an open question.
 In addition, the semantic graph is fixed over time and therefore cannot capture evolving keyword relationships, market entry and exit, or shifting competitive regimes.
 Future work should examine dynamic graph construction, richer competitor-side signals where available, and validation across additional industries and auction settings.

-Overall, the paper shows that competition structure in auction-driven advertising markets is partially recoverable from observable signals such as keyword text, CPC trajectories, and geographic intent.
-Under the informational asymmetry imposed by advertising platforms, advertisers can therefore improve CPC forecasting by investing in principled competition proxy construction rather than relying solely on autoregressive extrapolation.
+Our falsification analysis (Section~\ref{subsec:falsification}) further shows that the competition signal is concentrated at the medium horizon and heterogeneous across markets, attenuating, and at the twelve-week horizon reversing, rather than improving uniformly; these are scope conditions of competition-aware design rather than universal guarantees.
+Finally, all evidence here is offline: because a deployed forecaster can itself influence bidding and hence future CPC---for example, budget reallocation by losing bidders can alter pacing and realized CPC---an online A/B evaluation is an important next step that an observational study cannot provide.